 So…what should you expect to see this fall?

 Everyone has a role in ensuring safe food from field to fork.
 The Food Safety Modernization Act (FSMA) is the first major overhaul of our nation’s food safety practices since 1938, and it includes new regulations for farms that grow fresh produce (fruits and vegetables) and for facilities that process food for people to eat.
 This means it represents some big changes to our food system – and it is extremely important for the Food and Drug Administration to get these regulations right so that they improve food safety without placing an unfair burden on family farms.
 FDA has just released re-proposed “second draft” versions of these rules – and we’ll need YOUR HELP to ensure the rules allow and encourage safe food AND sustainable farms and food systems!
-We’re in full analysis mode now – look for news in late OCTOBER for opportunities to comment!
+We’re in full analysis mode now – look for news in mid-November for opportunities to comment!
 In the meantime, check out our FSMA page to help you get informed on the rules and what they mean – and sign up below to be sure you hear the latest news and updates!

 Every five or so years, Congress rewrites child nutrition program legislation in a large, single bill known as the Child Nutrition Reauthorization Act (CNR).
 A large part of CNR includes legislation for our nation’s school-based meal programs (think school breakfast, lunch, and snacks), of which farm to school efforts are an important piece.
 The current CNR – the Healthy, Hunger-Free Kids Act of 2010 – expires in September 2015, meaning that Congress’ work on the act and grassroots advocacy around it starts NOW.
 We have the opportunity this fall to encourage more investment in farm to school efforts across the nation – leading to healthier kids and stronger local farm economies!
 Stay tuned for ways to support this work!

 When food and farming programs are passed through Congress that’s only the beginning – many of the programs still need funding though the annual appropriations process in order to get off the ground.
 This fall, members of the Appropriations Committee will make funding decisions that will affect the future of many sustainable agriculture programs; and, because of some awful language a few members of Congress snuck into previous funding bills, appropriators will also have to make critical decisions on protections for our nation’s independent livestock producers.
 We need to make sure that the next funding bill is good for farmers, food, and the environment!
-This fall we’ll need your help to tell Congress that a bill that limits common-sense fair market protections for poultry and livestock producers is unacceptable, and that we need a bill that provides full funding for conservation initiatives, beginning farmer support, food safety training, and rural development programs.
-Join us this fall to help shape the future of food and farms!
+We’ll need your help to tell Congress that a bill that limits common-sense fair market protections for poultry and livestock producers is unacceptable, and that we need a bill that provides full funding for conservation initiatives, beginning farmer support, food safety training, and rural development programs.
+Join us to help shape the future of food and farms!